Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 #Tweet Edmonia Lewis's biographer @andthatrhymeswi

-The biographical chapter on Edmonia Lewis in Bearden-Henderson, History of African American Artists from 1792, wrote,
+The biographical chapter on Edmonia Lewis in Bearden-Henderson, History of African American Artists from 1792, (Pantheon, 1993; out-of-print) wrote,

 In 1883 Bullard reported that Lewis had completed an unusual bas-relief in marble for a church in Baltimore.
 It depicted the infant Jesus attended by three adoring "wise men" with definite racial characteristics -- Caucasian, Asian, and African.
 "Of the three, the African is given the greater prominence," wrote Bullard.
 [Woman's Journal, Mar.
 10, 1883]

 The work, installed at the Episcopal Chapel of St. Mary's the Virgin, was lost due to a fire.
 Researcher Holly Solano discovered a photo of it in 2011.
 She wrote, in part,